Hyde Founding Story

 While many of the aspects of Hyde look very traditional—college preparatory academics, mandatory athletics, community service, strong teacher commitment—the core of Hyde goes much deeper than the traditional model, which focuses on achievement first.

 We start with who you are.
 What do you care about?
 What are you willing to do in order to go after that highest vision for yourself?
-In other words, who you are as a person matters more at Hyde than what you can do.
+In other words, who you are as a person matters just as much as what you can do.

 When students walk out through Hyde’s gates after graduation, the most important quality they carry with them is a set of “go-to” principles: Courage, Integrity, Leadership, Curiosity and Concern.
 Students learn how to test themselves against these principles, having a sense of what they believe and what values are important to them.

-We have 48 years of experience preparing students for college and life beyond.
+We have almost 50 years of experience preparing students for college and life beyond.

 Let’s talk!
 Call us or leave your info and we will get in touch with you.